Why quarantine led some people to better fitness habits, and how they can maintain them

 Interruptions to our “default” schedules can make it easier to alter our habits, Duhigg says.
 Consider the fact that many people find it easier to quit smoking on vacation, for example, when “your cues and your rewards are suddenly destabilized in a useful way,” Duhigg says.

 That same destabilization has occurred during the pandemic.
-Someone forced to work from home might have taken advantage of this upheaval by choosing to begin running at 7 a.m., when they otherwise would have been commuting. which triggers them to run.
+Someone forced to work from home might have taken advantage of this upheaval by choosing to begin running at 7 a.m., when they otherwise would have been commuting.
+The cue is the time, which triggers them to run.
 The reward is increased energy and focus.

 But now — or at some point in the future — they might have to return to commuting.
 How will they continue running?
 Happily, as Duhigg says, experiencing a new way of doing things during quarantine has changed our “sense of the possible” — perhaps our runners will decide to get up early to run, for example.
 Here are some strategies that also will help maintain fitness habits as schedules change and time gets shorter.